 Access to Oneworld Alliance

-British Airways is a member of the Oneworld Alliance, including American Airlines, Cathay Pacific, Japan Airlines, and Qatar Airways.
+British Airways is a member of the Oneworld Alliance, which includes American Airlines, Cathay Pacific, Japan Airlines, and Qatar Airways.

 Transferring Chase Ultimate Rewards points to British Airways Executive Club can provide access to over 1,000 destinations worldwide.